AchyuthNarayan/Practice-repo/README.md

 # Practice-repo
-This my first Git repository , which I'll be using for practice purpose Author - ANR
+This my first Git repository , which I'll be using for practice purpose<br>
+Author - ANR